 1. Has the architect visited the site?
-Yes 🗌 No

-Date of visit (required prior to submittal of major r renovation or new construction)

-2. Has the architect read the current BHA Architect

-Protective Covenants and designed the hou

-3. e State of North Carolina Residential Building

-Code, especially in regard to wind resistant

-1 .
-Is the architect familiar with CAMA, FEMA and Village of Bald Head Island Zoning

-requirements for this site?
-Yes No

-5. If applicable, what are the CAMA and FEM A restrictions for this property?

-5. Are there 404 (regulated) wetlands on the pr roperty?
-Yes No

-7. What is the FEMA Flood Zone for the Prope erty?

-3. Has the architect/designer attempted to mini Yes No mize the amount of the site to be graded?

-€.
-Has the architect/designer attempted to mini mize the removal of or damage to existing

-, . vegetation, especially plants of special conce

-10. ntation and location of adjoining buildings into

-consideration for the design of the house?

-11. Has the house been staked out on the lot (red

-oved must be tied with red surveyors' tape)

-Type of lot: Required setbacks:

-Corner Front

-Deeded site-specific building pad Side

-☐ Estate Rear

-☐ Merged Alley Easement

-Standard Other

-Cape Fear Station

-1 2.
+Yes 🗌 No Date of visit (required prior to submittal of major renovation or new construction) 2.
+Has the architect read the current BHA Are chitectural Design Guidelines and related Protective Covenants and designed the hou ise accordingly? 🗌 Yes 🗌 No 3.
+Has the house been designed according to the ne State of North Carolina Residential Building Code, especially in regard to wind resistant construction? 🗌 Yes 🗌 No 4.
+Is the architect familiar with CAMA, FEMA and Village of Bald Head Island Zoning requirements for this site?
+Yes No 5.
+If applicable, what are the CAMA and FEM A restrictions for this property?
+6. Are there 404 (regulated) wetlands on the pr roperty? 🗌 Yes 🗌 No 7.
+What is the FEMA Flood Zone for the Property?
+8. Yes No 9.
+10 vegetation, especially plants of special concern?
+Yes No 10.
+10. Has the architect/designer taken views, orientation and location of adjoining buildings into 11 consideration for the design of the house?
+11. Has the house been staked out on the lot (re- oved must be tied with red surveyors' tape) Type of lot: Required setbacks: Corner Front Deeded site-specific building pad Side Estate Rear Merged Alley Easement Standard Standard Other Cape Fear Station 1 2.
 Area of lot (sq. ft.)
 1 3.
-Lowest natural point (virgin low) at perim eter of complete main structure (including stairs

-decks, etc.) (MSL)

-4. Average grade within main structure footp

-5. Height of main structure (highest roof ridg ge) above virgin low point (max.
-35')

-1 6.
-First floor elevation (FFE)

-erage grade around perimeter of complete
+Lowest natural point (virgin low) at perim eter of complete main structure (including stairs, decks, etc.) (MSL) 4.
+Average grade within main structure footp 5.
+Height of main structure (highest roof ridg 1 6.
+First floor elevation (FFE) (Max of 2' above FEMA or 4' above ave erage grade around perimeter of complete

-structure including stairs and decks, wh ichever is greater)